We Offer 0% Financing on all Services for 6 or 12 months - Apply Now!

 There are other, more complex, laws in the state, including:

-consult with a professional before choosing your tint.
+Since the rules are so complicated, it's a good idea to consult with a professional before choosing your tint.
 This will increase the chances that you'll get exactly the look and benefits you're looking for while still remaining on the right side of the law.

 Most people don't realize just how complicated window tinting can be.
 Luckily, if you work with a trusted professional, you don't need to be an expert in window tint percentages.